niemopen/cmftool/README.md

 General questions about OASIS Open Projects may be directed to OASIS staff at [project-admin@lists.oasis-open-projects.org](mailto:project-admin@lists.oasis-open-projects.org)

+## What's new in version 0.7-alpha.3 (9 August)

+* New features in CMF to XSD commands
+  * Option to generate xml-catalog.xsd file
+  * Option to specify name of generated XML Catalog file
+  * Option to specify message schema "root namespace" with all needed import elements

 ## What's new in version 0.7-alpha.2

 * Now generates CMF version 0.8, which is based on NIEM 6